Empirical Computation: Prompting versus Programming: Introduction

-In the future, we expect some computational problems to be solved by \emph{prompting} (e.g., using an informal encoding as a natural language prompt to an LLM).
-The result of this empirical approach to computation is returned as empirically most likely rather than necessarily correct.
-In this vision paper, we explore the challenges and opportunities of this \emph{empirical computation}. \result{ We argue that the capabilities and limits of empirical computation \emph{cannot} be understood within the classic, rationalist framework of computation and call on the software engineering community to develop new instruments for the analysis of empirical computation. } What are the properties of empirical computation?
+\result{ We argue that the capabilities and limits of empirical computation \emph{cannot} be understood within the classic, rationalist framework of computation and call on the software engineering community to develop new instruments for the analysis of empirical computation. } The purpose of this paper is to establish empirical computation as an emerging and interesting area in software engineering.
+What are the properties of empirical computation?
 How to analyze the fundamental limits?
 Are there any guarantees?
 How can we analyze, estimate, or predict the correctness of empirical computation in the general, in the problem-specific, or in the instance-specific?
-The purpose of this paper is establish empirical computation as an emerging and interesting area in software engineering.